anujmahajan28/tp/README.md

  * Any blockers: "No blockers at the moment.
 I'll focus on understanding the more complex topics today."
 Remember to adjust the details based on your actual progress and any challenges you encounter.

+Today, I watched the remaining part of the JavaScript video, starting from Closures.
+It covered closures, callback functions, higher-order functions, pure functions, IIFEs, and recursion.
+I also continued working on the NRT cases and have almost completed them.
 =IF(AND(ISNUMBER(D2), ISNUMBER(E2)), E2 - D2, "")

 I’ve started with the basics—focusing on core recommended locators like getByRole, getByText, and getByLabel.
 I’m also learning how Playwright handles dynamic elements with auto-wait and retry logic.
 I’ve planned to finish this documentation in 2 days, with hands-on practice to better understand their usage.